Looking for a fun way to celebrate a birthday or special occasion? Here are 10 activities the gang will love!

 Come see how our past connects us to our future.
-Explore the history of electronic communication at the Pavek, home to one of the world's most significant collections of vintage radio and television equipment.
+Explore the history and technology of electronic communication at the Pavek, home to one of the world's most significant collections of vintage radio, television and broadcast equipment.
 Or delight your inner history buff by learning more about the origins of Golden Valley and St. Louis Park.

 The Pavek Museum houses the ultimate collection of electronic communication.

-Opened in 1988, the Pavek preserves the history of electronic communication and provides education on the science of electromagnetism and sound.
+Opened in 1988, the Pavek preserves the history and technology of electronic communication and provides education on the science of electromagnetism and sound.
 It features over 12,000 sq. ft. of antique radios, televisions and broadcast equipment, making it one of the largest and finest collections of its kind in the world.
 Much of the collection came from Joe Pavek, one of the museum’s founders and namesake.
-But donations from area radio and TV stations have enabled the museum to continue to expand its offerings.
+But donations from area radio and TV stations have enabled the museum to continue to expand its offerings, creating a historically significant, permanent and living repository.
 The Minnesota Broadcasting Hall of Fame is also housed here.
 The Pavek is a popular attraction for families, school groups, and other group tours.

 The Golden Valley Historical Society was established in 1974 to preserve and celebrate the history of the City of Golden Valley, Minnesota.
 The Society operates both the Golden Valley History Museum and The Little Church in the Valley, an historic church that can be rented for weddings.
 The museum’s current exhibit entitled “Golden Valley: No Place Like Home,” presents the history of Golden Valley from pre-European contact to today.
 The topics of more than twenty displays include natural history, Native American life, and early pioneer families.
 Twentieth century topics include Golden Valley High School, the first Byerly’s Foods, Golden Valley Garden Club, Ewald Bros.
 Dairy, Golden Valley Fire Department, civil rights and human rights, and game-changing inclusiveness in city leadership.
 In 2020, the Museum received an Award of Excellence from the American Association for State and Local History for the exhibit.
 The museum is open on Saturdays from 11 am – 3 pm.